clarinsi/dialect-copa-zero/README.md

 ## Few-shot

-Results on the train section of the data, on models where improvement is observed when 4-shotting with the following prompt (example in Croatian):
+Results on the train section of the data, on models where improvement is observed when 4-shotting with the following prompt (example in Torlak):

 ```
 You will be given a task.
 The task definition is in English, but the task itself is in another language.
+You are to choose the more likely hypothesis given a premise.
+Take into account that we are either looking for a cause or an effect of the premise.
 Answer only with "1" or "2".
 Here are some examples of the task:
 Example 1:
 Premise: "Čovek odvrnuja slavinu."
 Question: "effect"